 Continue with the on-screen directions (if applicable).

 Once you complete the steps, the app will download and install on your device.
-If it’s a desktop application, after the package downloads, you may need to go through the installation experience like with other desktop apps.
+If it is a desktop application, after the package downloads, you may need to go through the installation experience like with other desktop apps.

-You can use the Windows Package Manager without administrator privileges, but you’ll be prompted to elevate, and if you choose not to elevate, the installation will fail.
+You can use the Windows Package Manager without administrator privileges, but you will be prompted to elevate, and if you choose not to elevate, the installation will fail.